kwaldenphd/tabular-data-python/README.md

 Q11: Create your own small data structure and write it to CSV file.
 Describe what you expect to see and what actually happens when you look at the output.
 Include code + comments.

 Q12: Create a small dictionary and write it to a CSV file.
 Include code + comments.

+Q13: How would you compare these the CSV and XLSX file formats?
+When would you want one format versus the other?